cieloaloy/cse-110-proj/index.md

 I mean, this grilled cheese sandwich looks pretty good to me!

-Personally, my top 3 items on the menu are:
+Personally, my top 3 sandwiches on the menu are:

-1. Three cheese grilled cheese
+1. Three Cheese Classic grilled cheese
 2. Mac Daddy
-3. Steak & Cheese sandwich
+3. Steak & Cheese

 Hey, I wasn't lying about the grilled cheese looking good. 👀

+My favorite perk of working here is definitely the food!
+The menu is really solid and the ingredients are quite high-quality, especially the bread.